 This directory, which is maintained by the U.S. Department of Labor, helps folks find housing, food assistance, and other services in their state.

 In addition to federal laws, many of the regulations regarding people with conviction records are set at the state level — this makes it hard to fully grasp the legal situation for any given person with prior convictions.
 The Restoration of Rights Project provides a state-by-state breakdown so it is much easier to understand the employment, licensing, and housing laws that apply to you.

 This nationwide organization was founded back in 1896 — its correctional re-entry services include literacy training, housing assistance, and inpatient substance abuse treatment programs.

 Apprenticeships provide you with both a paid job and training that you can use to advance your career.
 On this website, you’ll find more information about the benefits of these arrangements as well as an Apprenticeship Job Finder that can connect you to opportunities in your area.

-Help for Felons provides a variety of resources to ex-offenders, including information on scholarships, housing, and food stamps.
+Help for Felons provides a variety of resources to previously incarcerated people, including information on scholarships, housing, and food stamps.
 The organization also maintains a job board that is updated weekly with new opportunities.